Guided DMARC enforcement for real-world sender ecosystems

 What if tightening enforcement breaks legitimate email?

 The enforcement simulator shows you which mail streams would be affected before you make any DNS changes.
-If an issue does surface after a change, one-click rollback reverts to the previous policy within minutes.
+If an issue does surface after a change, automatic rollback reverts supported record types to the previous policy through connected DNS providers.
 Automated monitoring alerts your team to delivery anomalies so problems are caught quickly.

 How accurate is the enforcement simulation?